| South America | ATLAS of Plucked Instruments |

 cavaquinho

-Although basically the same string length as a ukulele, because of the wide guitar shape the Brazilian cavaquinho looks much bigger.
-The name is usually shortened to "cavaco".
-It is also available in a banjo-model.
-The instrument is made and looks like a small (spanish) guitar, only with 4 metal strings.
+but it looks much bigger because of the much wider body.
+The instrument is made (and looks) like a small (spanish) guitar, only with 4 metal strings.
 The tuning is usually d' g' b' d''.
 It is used in all kinds of Brazilian music, either by strumming or picking.

 |